 … Oh.
 Wow.
 I wouldn’t have thought of that.

-Serious injury, illness, and death sometimes come on slowly, and sometimes suddenly.
+Serious injury, illness, and death sometimes come on slowly, sometimes suddenly.
 If you are incapacitated and unable to make choices for yourself, you want your wishes and limitations respected, period.
 A living will allows you to do that.

-Best of all, it’s offered completely free.
 TotalLegal offers a complimentary customized living will.
 It asks you plain English questions about your wishes, then spits out a legally compliant document tailored to your state’s allowances and regulations.
 That is an amazing service.
 Take advantage of it NOW.
 A ten-minute investment may save you and your loved ones from confusion, disagreement, and anguish.

 (Ain’t you ever read My Sister’s Keeper?
 Disagreements about this shit tears families apart.
 Don’t let the lunatics you’re related to play guess-and-check with your half-dead body!)